3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 In most cases, the diagnosis is fairly obvious though this is not always the case.
 In early cases, the lymphocyte count may not have climbed to its ultimate level so the diagnosis may be unclear.
 Similarly, in very late stages the bone marrow may be so damaged that it can no longer turn out many cells at all.
 In these cases, special tests may be needed because when lymphocytic leukemia is ambiguous, there are other diseases that must be ruled out:

 WHAT IS A MONOCLONAL GAMMOPATHY?
 WHAT IS HYPERVISCOSITY SYNDROME?

-The reason why this particular potential complication of CLL is bad is because it can cause “hyperviscosity syndrome.”
+The reason why monoclonal gammopathy is bad is because it can cause “hyperviscosity syndrome.”
 Antibodies are blood proteins and if one circulates enough blood protein, the blood actually thickens.
 Smaller blood vessels are too delicate to circulate thickened blood.
 They break and bleeding results.
 What symptoms occur depend on where these small vessels bleed.
 There could be nose-bleeding, seizures, blurred vision or even blindness.

 In one study, monoclonal gammopathy was very common in dogs with CLL.
 Antibodies, also called “immunoglobulins,” are classified different types: IgG, IgA, IgE, IgM, and IgD.
 Monoclonal gammopathy from CLL is almost always of the IgM type while monoclonal gammopathy from Ehrlichia infection produces IgG antibodies.